 Income-Based Health Care (Medicaid)

-If you or your family are struggling to get healthcare and have limited financial resources, Medicaid might be able to give you some of the assistance you need.
-Medicaid provides health coverage to millions of low-income people and families, including adult parents or caretakers, children, pregnant women, elderly adults, and people with disabilities.
+If you or your family are struggling to get healthcare and have limited financial resources, Medicaid might be able to give you the assistance you need.
+Medicaid provides health coverage to millions of low-income people and families, including parents and caretakers, children, pregnant women, elderly adults, and people with disabilities.

-Medicaid is a joint federal/state program, meaning that the cost for Medicaid in Florida is shared by the federal government and the state of Florida.
-Medicaid rules and eligibility operate differently in each state.
+The cost for Medicaid is shared by the federal government and the state.

-In Florida, Medicaid services are administered by the Agency for Health Care Administration, but your eligibility for Medicaid is usually determined by the Department of Children and Families (“DCF”).
+In Florida, Medicaid services are administered by the Agency for Health Care Administration (AHCA), but eligibility for Medicaid is usually determined by the Department of Children and Families (“DCF”) or the Social Security Administration for persons who qualify for Supplemental Security Income (SSI).

-If you have been wrongly denied Medicaid coverage contact CLSMF for legal advice.
+If you believe you have been wrongly denied Medicaid coverage contact CLS for legal advice.

 WHAT ARE YOUR RIGHTS?